dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 ## Things to note

-1. All metrics use the "SUM" aggregation type, and this can't be altered.
+- All metrics use the "SUM" aggregation type, and this can't be altered.
 The dbt Semantic Layer controls the aggregation type and it is intentionally fixed.
 Keep in mind that the underlying aggregation in the dbt Semantic Layer might not be "SUM" (even though "SUM" is Tableau's default).
-2. Tableau surfaces all metrics and dimensions from the dbt Semantic Layer on the left-hand side.
+- Tableau surfaces all metrics and dimensions from the dbt Semantic Layer on the left-hand side.
 Note, that not all metrics and dimensions can be combined with one another.
 You will receive an error message if a particular dimension cannot be sliced with a metric (or vice versa).
-   - To display available metrics and dimensions, we return metadata for a fake table with the dimensions and metrics as 'columns' on this table.
+   - To display available metrics and dimensions, dbt Semantic Layer returns metadata for a fake table with the dimensions and metrics as 'columns' on this table.
 Because of this, you can't actually query this table for previews or extracts.
-   - Since this is treated as a table, we can't dynamically change what is available.
-This means we display ALL available metrics and dimensions even if a particular metric and dimension combination isn't available.
+   - Since this is treated as a table, dbt Semantic Layer can't dynamically change what is available.
+This means we display _all_ available metrics and dimensions even if a particular metric and dimension combination isn't available.

-3. Certain Table calculations like "Totals" and "Percent Of" may not be accurate when using metrics aggregated in a non-additive way (such as count distinct)
+- Certain Table calculations like "Totals" and "Percent Of" may not be accurate when using metrics aggregated in a non-additive way (such as count distinct)

 ## Unsupported functionality

-The following Tableau features aren't supported at this time, however, we may support some of this functionality in a future release:
+The following Tableau features aren't supported at this time, however, the dbt Semantic Layer may support some of this functionality in a future release:

-1. Updating the data source page
+- Updating the data source page
-2. Using "Extract" mode to view yur data
+- Using "Extract" mode to view yur data
-3. Unioning Tables
+- Unioning Tables
-4. Writing Custom SQL
+- Writing Custom SQL
-5. Table Extensions
+- Table Extensions
-6. Cross Database Joins
+- Cross Database Joins
-7. All functions in Analysis --> Create Calculated Field
+- All functions in Analysis --> Create Calculated Field
-8. Filtering on a Date Part time dimension for a Cumulative metric type
+- Filtering on a Date Part time dimension for a Cumulative metric type
-9. Changing your date dimension to use "Week Number"
+- Changing your date dimension to use "Week Number"